 Heading Home provides shelter and permanent housing for our clients in several formats, with capacity for close to 500 households on any given night.

-When a client comes into shelter they are able to reside where placed until permanent housing is secured.
+When a client enters shelter they are able to reside there until permanent housing is secured.
 One commonality amongst all three shelter types is that every client has a locked room to return to every night.

 The three types of shelter are: